msterkowiec/AMTL/README.md

 To-do, at least:
 - customize cassert; e.g. be able to pass ptr to cassert function or force throw instead of displaying assert msg (may be suitable for tests)
-- polish AMTScalarType, fix AMTPointerType (the latter commented out for now)
 - amt::string
 - move constructor and move assignment handled in amt::map and amt::vector
 - iterators of vector; also missing reserve, emplace